Katalyst99/Algo-in-C/README.md

 ## 26. Integer to Roman:
 * The algorithm has many real-world applications, including clocks and watches where roman numerals are often used to display the hours on clocks and watches, especially on traditional or antique timepieces.

+## 27. Longest Common Prefix:
+* The algorithm has many real-world applications, including text processing applications, such as search engines, where it can be used to compare and match strings.